FOLLOW US

 North-east Uganda

-The north-east is susceptible to flooding during the rainy seasons, from March to May and October to November.
+Parts of the north-east are likely to experience flooding during the rainy seasons, from March to May and October to November.
 Monitor local media and only use suitably equipped 4-wheel-drive vehicles.

 Eastern Uganda